fbpx

 Underground Rye Bread at Laugarvatn Fontanat

-The “rye bread tour” is just 30 minutes, but you’ll learn about geothermal cooking and get to help bury rye bread that’ll be tasted by visitors the following day.
+During this half-hour tour, you’ll learn about geothermal cooking and help bury rye bread that’ll be tasted by visitors the following day.
 You’ll also unearth two large pots that have been cooking underground for the last 24-hours – yes, this is what you’ll get to eat!
-And no, even though the boiling springs have a slight sulfur smell to them, the bread doesn’t taste like it at all!

 Eventually, we had to stop ourselves (it was difficult!) and continue on our Golden Circle route.

-Have lunch in a Greenhouse at Friðheimar Tomato Farm
+6. Have lunch in a greenhouse at Friðheimar Tomato Farm

 Friðheimar Tomato Farm Greenhouse in Iceland

-Imagine eating lunch in a greenhouse surrounded by tomato vines and watching bees buzz pass on their way to pollinate.
-Even if it’s a typical chilly Icelandic day, the greenhouse is a welcomed retreat from the elements as it stays a balmy and consistent temperature year round.
+Imagine eating lunch in a greenhouse surrounded by tomato vines and watching bees buzz past on their way to pollinate.
+Even if it’s a typical chilly Icelandic day, the greenhouse is a welcome retreat from the elements as it stays a balmy, consistent temperature year round.

 Did we mention that the tomatoes that surround you are the same plants that produced the food you’re currently enjoying?
 A true farm-to-table experience, if you ask me.

-Having lunch at Friðheimar Tomato Farm is definitely a memorable experience to add to your Golden Circle itinerary.
+Having lunch at Friðheimar Tomato Farm is definitely a memorable stop that we highly recommend adding to your Golden Circle itinerary.

 Friðheimar Tomato Farm Greenhouse in Iceland